gjbex/Fortran-MOOC/docs/user_defined_types.md

 ### Arrays as elements of user defined types

-Note that elements of user defined types are not restricted to basic types, they can be arrays or event user defined types.
+Note that elements of user defined types are not restricted to basic types, they can be arrays or even user defined types.
 For instance, you could represent the particle's coordinates as an array.

 ~~~~fortran